AliciaHadingham/Preterm_Birth_and_R/README.md

 # Coding to Save Babies' Lives: Preterm Birth and R
-The R scripts used in my tutorials will be hosted here on github for you to access.
+The R scripts used in my tutorials are hosted here on GitHub for you to access.
 Feel free to copy and paste commands or download the scripts to help in your learning! :smiley:
 <br/><br/>

 ## Tutorial plan